IrfanAkram5/JavaScriptSorting/README.md

 Does not do multi-column sort(yet!).

-Fast - See performance section for further info stats.
+Fast but see performance section for caveats.
+The limiting factor for responsiveness is not the sorting but the layout rendering times for very large tables.

 ## Requirements